OathPros/COMP3/README.md

 ### 4. Deploy changes

-Changes to master are automatically deployed to the site using CI.
+Changes to `main` branch are automatically deployed to the site using CI.